LuceCarter/CodingWithLuceFinalFinal/Posts/blog-post.md

 ---
-layout: layout.liquid
-pageTitle: Welcome to Coding with Luce!
+title: Welcome to Coding with Luce!
 ---

 This is my first paragraph!